The extremal position of a branching random walk on the general linear group: Introduction

 Let us describe briefly our main results in the particular case when $A = \bb P(V)$.
 Under suitable conditions, the following convergence holds (see Theorem \ref{Thm_LLN-001}): for any $x \in \bb P(V)$, conditionally on the system's survival,

-where $\gamma_{+}\in \bb R$ is a constant.
-When the branching product is in the {\em boundary case} (for a precise formulation see condition \ref{Condi_ms} formulated in the next section) we have that $\gamma_+=0$, so that $\lim_{n \to \infty} \frac{M_n^x }{n} = 0$ almost surely.
-It can be shown that in this case it still holds that $\lim_{n \to \infty} M_n^x = -\infty.$ Our main interest is to refine the last statement by determining the rate of convergence at which $M_n^x$ converges to $-\infty$.
+where $\gamma\in \bb R$ is a constant.
+Upon subtracting this linear drift $\gamma n$, we end up with a transformed process that is in the {\it boundary case} (for a precise formulation see condition \ref{Condi_ms} formulated in the next section).
+Our main interest is to investigate second-order asymptotics.
 We prove in particular that, for any $x \in \bb P(V)$, conditionally on the system's survival,

 where $\alpha >0$ is a constant defined by the boundary condition \ref{Condi_ms}.
 The full statement of our result for the maximal displacement is the content of Theorem \ref{Thm_In_Pro} below.